contains the active ingredient mirtazapine

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Axit against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Axit against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 Depression is longer lasting or more severe than "low moods" everyone has from time to time due to the stress of everyday life.
 It is thought to be caused by a chemical imbalance in parts of the brain.
 This affects your whole body and can cause emotional and physical symptoms such as feeling low in spirit, loss of interest in activities, unable to enjoy life, poor appetite or overeating, disturbed sleep, often waking up early, loss of sex drive, lack of energy and feeling guilty over nothing.